kailash-manasarovar/statement/docs/timeline/2025/february.md

 ### Lorraine's ex-daughter (trans son Jayden) at the Chinese restaurant

-- I take Paul for dinner at the Chinese restaurant.
+- I take Paul for dinner at the Chinese restaurant on the Sunday night.
 - A bunch of the Moors & Christians group are having dinner there at the same time.
 - I recognize a few of them, maybe there's some parents from the conservatory amongst them.
 - We sat down for about ten minutes when Lorraine's trans child, Jayden walks in.